The Very Best of Chris Rea

 The Very Best of Chris Rea is the third compilation album by the British singer-songwriter Chris Rea, released in 2001.
 The last track, "Saudade", was originally written and recorded in 1994 as a tribute to the Formula 1 racing driver Ayrton Senna who died in a crash at Imola on 1 May that year.
 In Portuguese, the word saudade roughly means the feeling, emotions and euphoria of a certain moment in time.
-It reached #69 position in the UK album charts, and was certified Gold by the BPI in 2004.
+This album reached number 69 on the UK Albums Chart, and was certified Gold by the BPI in 2004.